PraxedoOur blog Wastewater Treatment Automation: Key Tips to Gain Efficiencies

 • Simplifying experiences for customers

-Software is valuable because it helps organizations organize their thinking and free up time in the day.
+FSM software is valuable because it helps organizations organize their thinking and free up time in the day.
 You can also streamline your data operations, create redundancies, and more easily share information between people.
 From there, business teams can create data-driven optimizations that increase the value and performance of wastewater equipment.

 2. Create new data-driven workflows

-With a systematic approach to analyzing data, treatment providers can better predict unknown business outcomes, realize significant patterns, and make valid conclusions.
+With a systematic approach to analyzing data, wastewater treatment providers can better predict unknown business outcomes, realize significant patterns, and make valid conclusions.
 As the market evolves, the most direct way to control service delivery costs — and ensure a reliable system is to make informed decisions in-the-moment.

 One valuable metric to track is field tech performance.
 How much human power is needed to solve these problems?

 These data-driven workflows can bring important benefits to your utilities organization.
 Asset tracking information improves uptime, and especially in energy and utilities, this feature is crucial.
-When the maintenance process is automated with intelligence, you can extend the service lifecycle of an asset and essentially move away from a reactive approach which consists of responding to a crisis only after the fact, costing the company a lot more money to repair.
+When the maintenance process is automated with intelligence, you can extend the service lifecycle of an asset and essentially move away from a reactive approach which consists of responding to a crisis only after the fact, costing the wastewater treatment company a lot more money to repair.

-Preventive maintenance plans allow service managers to use the data collected from the company’s maintenance history to predict future outcomes for their customers.
+Preventive maintenance plans allow field service managers to use the data collected from the company’s maintenance history to predict future outcomes for their customers.

 3. Build consistent processes